Derek Bermel: Life

 Bermel is also an accomplished clarinetist and plays both classical repertoire and rock and funk, performing with groups such as his own TONK.
 He also sings and plays keyboards and caxixi in the rock band Peace by Piece.
 He has premiered and performed numerous pieces with large orchestras, including his own concerto Voices and John Adams Gnarly Buttons with the composer at the podium.

 Besides his work as a composer and performer, Bermel is active as a teacher.
 He founded and served as director of the New York Youth Symphony's Making Score workshop for young composers.
 The workshop meets twice a month at the ASCAP to study orchestration and composition.
 The group and has heard from guest lecturers such as Meredith Monk, Steve Reich, and John Corigliano and had pieces read by ensembles such as the American Composers Orchestra.
 More recently, he has mentored both young composers and conductors at Carnegie Hall through the Weill Music Institute.
 Bermel also conducts masterclasses at universities and music festivals such as the University of Michigan, University of Chicago, Yale University, Peabody Conservatory, Bowdoin, Tanglewood, and Aspen.

 Bermel's music is published by Peer Music Classical in the United States and is distributed in Europe, Australia and New Zealand by Faber Music.

 Bermel began a three-year residency with the American Composers Orchestra in Fall of 2006 and currently serves on the ACO board.
 In 2009 Bermel began his three-year tenure as composer-in-residence with the Los Angeles Chamber Orchestra as well as his position as artist-in-residence at the Institute for Advanced Study in Princeton, New Jersey, where he currently lives and works.

+Bermel has collaborated with the novelist Sandra Cisneros to adapt her work The House on Mango Street, first in 2017 as an orchestral suite with monologues and choreography, and then as an opera with Cisneros as librettist.
+Mango Suite was commissioned for the Chautauqua Institution by Francis and Cindy Letro, in honor of Tom and Jane Becker, and had its world premier on July 22, 2017.
+The opera will have its official premier in July 2025 at the Glimmerglass Festival in upstate New York.